-DekaBank's ratings reflect: (1) the bank's baa2 BCA; (2) its a3 Adjusted BCA, which incorporates our assumption of Very High affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, a21), resulting in two notches of rating uplift; (3) the results of our Advanced Loss Given Failure (LGF) analysis, which provide three notches of rating uplift for deposits and senior unsecured debt from the A3 Adjusted BCA; and (4) our assumption of Moderate support from the Government of Germany (Aaa stable2), for deposits and senior unsecured debt, yielding one-notch of rating uplift.
+DekaBank's senior unsecured ratings reflect: (1) the bank's baa2 BCA; (2) its a3 Adjusted BCA, which incorporates our assumption of Very High affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, a21), resulting in two notches of rating uplift; (3) the results of our Advanced Loss Given Failure (LGF) analysis, which provide three notches of rating uplift; and (4) our assumption of Moderate support from the Government of Germany (Aaa stable2), yielding one-notch of rating uplift.

-DekaBank's baa2 BCA reflects the group's sound regulatory capital ratios, stable fee income base and strong liquidity position.
-At the same time, it also captures its credit risk from commercial real estate, aircraft and ship financing, as well as the high reliance on market funding and moderate profitability.
+DekaBank's baa2 BCA reflects the group's sound regulatory capital ratios and moderate level of nonperforming loans, as well as its highly liquid assets, which adequately protect the bank against risk stemming from its high reliance of market funding.
+At the same time, it also captures its credit risk concentrations from commercial real estate, aircraft and ship financing, as well as its low to moderate profitability.